 fat-tailed sheep

 Rabindra Lal Bhattacharya who retired from the Indian Air Force.

 Later this changed.
 Raisina Bengali High School gave him a medal for standing 6th in the H.S.
 Board exam 1933.
-In ISc he stood 1st in the University 1935; in BSc 1st in the University 1937.
-His father suddenly died.
+In ISc he stood 1st in the University 1935; in BSc 1st in the University 1937 despite losing his father suddenly on 4th January 1936 at 6.15 AM.
 He shifted to Arts and took his MA in English in the II class in 1939 from St. Stephen’s College, Delhi, where he also lectured 1938-40.
 In 1968 he got the LLB degree from Calcutta University and practised law.